DevOluwapelumi/Canvas-Snake-Game/README.md

 Aim to collect as much food as possible to achieve the highest score.
 The game ends when the snake collides with a wall or its own body.
 Click or tap the restart button to play again and improve your score.

+Technologies Used:

+HTML5 Canvas: For rendering the game graphics and animations.
+JavaScript: To implement the game logic, controls, and collision detection.
+CSS: For styling the game interface and ensuring responsiveness.
+Experience the joy of the timeless Snake game right in your browser.
+Play, challenge your friends, and have fun with the Canvas Snake Game!

+Play it here: Game Demo